 Abstract

 Lassa mammarenavirus, the causative agent of Lassa fever is endemic to Eastern Sierra Leone.
 The principal reservoir species (Mastomys natalensis), is considered abundant in human dominated habitats, however, rodent species’ assemblages in this context are not well described.
-We conducted three monthly small-mammal trapping to describe these rodent assemblages, their structure and associations with land use.
-We model the effect of land use on rodent species occurrence along a land use gradient and produce species distribution maps of the study region to understand current and potential Lassa mammarenavirus spillover hazard.
+We conducted three monthly small-mammal trapping to describe these rodent assemblages, their structure and their associations with land use.
+We modelled the effect of land use on rodent species occurrence along a land use gradient and produced species distribution maps of the study region to understand the current and potential Lassa mammarenavirus spillover hazard.

 We found that M. natalensis were more likely to occur in areas of human habitation and agricultural settings although there was important variability between different study villages.
-M. natalensis co-occurred with other other small-mammals including the two invasive rodent species (Rattus rattus and Mus musculus).
-We found evidence that the presence of M. musculus, bot not R. rattus reduced the probability of occurrence of M. natalensis, this finding potentially goes some way to explain the observation of lower than expected human cases of Lassa fever from urban settings in endemic regions.
+M. natalensis co-occurred with other other small mammals including the two invasive rodent species (Rattus rattus and Mus musculus).
+We found evidence that the presence of M. musculus, but not R. rattus reduced the probability of occurrence of M. natalensis.
+This finding potentially goes some way to explain the observation of lower than expected human cases of Lassa fever from urban settings in endemic regions.
 Other native rodent species’ within these assemblages were found to diversify into distinct habitat niches.
 Species distribution maps identified areas of expected occurrence and non-occurrence of our species of interest M. natalensis and potential geographic isolation of populations.

 We identify a complex system within rodent species assemblages co-located with human communities in Eastern Sierra Leone.
 We show the habitat occupancy patterns for each species of interest and use these observations to produce species distribution maps that explain the limited geographic radiation of outbreaks of Lassa fever.
-We anticipate that this data will help inform higher resolution models of rodent distributions across West Africa, which are of particular importance for rodent zoonotic diseases such as Lassa fever.
-These data highlight the spatially heterogeneous distribution of important rodent species with implications for public health interventions to reduce the impact of Lassa fever.
+These data can help inform higher resolution models of rodent distributions across West Africa which are of particular importance for rodent zoonotic diseases such as Lassa fever and highlight the spatially heterogeneous distribution of important rodent species with implications for public health interventions to reduce the impact of Lassa fever.

 Introduction

 Lassa fever, caused by Lassa mammarenavirus (LASV) is an endemic zoonotic infectious disease in West Africa, with an estimated 100,000-900,000 annual human infections (McCormick et al. 1987; Basinski et al. 2021).
-The majority of these remain undetected, up-to 80% of these are pauci- or asymptomatic infections (McCormick et al. 1987).
-However, outcomes in confirmed cases remains poor, with a reported case fatality rate of 18.5% among confirmed cases identified between 2017 and 2020 in Nigeria (Yaro et al. 2021).
+The majority of these remain undetected and it is estimated that up-to 80% of these are pauci- or asymptomatic infections (McCormick et al. 1987).
+However, outcomes in confirmed cases remain poor, with a reported case fatality rate of 18.5% among confirmed cases identified between 2017 and 2020 in Nigeria (Yaro et al. 2021).
 Changing land-use and climate are hypothesised to increase the suitable area for both the primary reservoir of LASV (Mastomys natalensis) and environmental suitability for the virus itself, together increasing opportunities for viral spillover into growing human populations (Redding et al. 2016, 2021; Klitting et al. 2021).
-Lassa fever is currently considered endemic in eight West African countries (Nigeria, Guinea, Sierra Leone, Liberia, Mali, Benin, Ghana and Togo) (World Health Organisation 2022).
+Lassa fever is currently classified as endemic in eight West African countries (Nigeria, Guinea, Sierra Leone, Liberia, Mali, Benin, Ghana and Togo) (World Health Organisation 2022).
 The location, scale and frequency of Lassa fever outbreaks in human communities is highly spatially heterogeneous.
-In Sierra Leone, Lassa fever is typically reported from rural settings, however, the potential drivers of this have not been systematically investigated.
+In Sierra Leone, Lassa fever is typically reported from rural settings but, the potential drivers of this have not been systematically investigated.